 adequate system pressure.
 Potter’s Self Purge Valve is the easiest way to ensure high purity nitrogen is equally distributed throughout the fire sprinkler system.

 Since our inception in 1990, Facilities Protection Systems (FPS) has made customer satisfaction our number one priority.
 Selecting the right solutions for your fire suppression needs is our specialty.
 FPS can furnish you with a complete fire suppression solution ranging from fire detection and controls to clean agent fire suppression and fire sprinklers.

 Fire protection is important to your business.
 Finding the solutions to your fire protection needs is something we have been doing since 1990.
-Our customers have found that they can trust the experience, knowledge, honesty, integrity and ethics of FPS team.
-We invite you to contact one of the members of this team to discuss how FPS can protect your employee’s life safety and your valuable assets for the continued operation and success of your company.
-Contact us or call 1-(714) 257-2244 for a Systems and Design Consultant to assist you with your needs.
+Our customers have found that they can trust the experience, knowledge, honesty, integrity and ethics of our team.
+We invite you to contact one of the members of this team to discuss how we can protect your employee’s life safety and your valuable assets for the continued operation and success of your company.
+Contact us or call (714) 257-2244 for a Systems and Design Consultant to assist you with your needs.